dj1411/HabitChart/www/artifacts/test.md

 - change `number of days` and see if the chart changes
 - height of same data may vary due to range selected. e.g. max data before 7 days.
 - check the min, max and avg for the above
+- statistics should be computed starting from the data `entry` date

 # sync data to server
 - Disable internet and check all the above functionality still works.